mpho-mafata/mpho-mafata/README.md

 <img height="250" src="./assets/network_graph.jpeg" width="420">

 <figcaption text-size-adjust: none>
-	Analysing data of various structures usign SQL, R or Python.
-Assessing relationships and patterns using fuzzy techniqeus and network analysis.
-Read more here.
+	Analysing data of various structures using SQL, R or Python.
+Assessing relationships and patterns using fuzzy techniques and network analysis. <a href ="https://github.com/mpho-mafata/Network-analysis"> Read more here </a>

 </figcaption>

 </td>